diqidoq/avh/README.md

 ## Description

-This small set of bash functions is intended to become a little Linux bash command line helper script for adding and removing virtual hosts and web project directories with a bunch of small and good ETR (easy to remember) terminal commands to run local domains on local development machines.
+This small set of bash functions is intended to become **a little Linux bash command line helper script for adding and removing virtual hosts and web project directory rootings** with a bunch of small and good ETR (easy to remember) terminal commands to run local domains on local development machines.

 ## How to

 ### Install version 1:

-Move the script file into your (home/user/bin/...) and rename `avh.sh` to `avh` or use terminal command:
+Move the `avh.sh` script file out of yor downloaded zip into your `~/bin` (home/user/bin/...) and rename `avh.sh` to `avh` or use terminal the following terminal command in **avh download folder root** to achieve this, if bin folder already exist:

     mv avh.sh ~/bin/avh